StreamFinance-Protocol/klyra-docs/docs/finance/accounting.md

 ![Alice deposit img](../../static/img/alice-deposit-dark.png)

-Her account has now been credited with 1000 DAI.
-Alice really wants to go long BTC, so she opens a 10x leverage long BTC perp position where 1 BTC = 100,000 DAI
+Her account has now been credited with 1,000 DAI.
+Alice really wants to go long BTC, so she opens a 10x leverage long BTC perp position where 1 BTC = 100,000 DAI.

 ![Alice perp open img](../../static/img/alice-perp-open-dark.png)

 Here is the first instance of our accounting system.
 When a user goes long, the DAI value of their position at opening is subtracted from their “assets” section, and the amount they went long (i.e., 0.1 BTC) is added to their “perps” section.
-One core thing you will notice is the total value of the account structure has not changed: 0.1 BTC = 10,000 DAI so `0.1 BTC + ( -9,000 DAI ) = 1,000 DAI`.
+One core thing you will notice is the total value of the account structure has not changed: 0.1 BTC = 10,000 DAI, so `0.1 BTC + ( -9,000 DAI ) = 1,000 DAI`.

 Now, suppose the price of BTC increases by 10%.
-So, we now have 1 BTC = 110,000 DAI and Alice becomes very happy.
+So, we now have 1 BTC = 110,000 DAI, and Alice becomes very happy.
 Let’s take a look at the accounting structure after this price change.

 ![Alice perp open img](../../static/img/alice-perp-open-dark.png)

 Nothing changed!
 The efficient outcome about this accounting scheme is no changes need to be made when the price changes.
 If we now take the net balance of the account after the price movement we have: 1 BTC = 110,000 DAI, so `0.1 BTC + ( -9,000 DAI ) = 2,000 DAI`.
-As shown Alice’s trading profits are reflected in our accounting scheme without needing to change anything.
+As shown, Alice’s trading profits are reflected in our accounting scheme without needing to change anything.
 Alice can go and close her position leaving her account with 2,000 DAI.

 ![Alice profit img](../../static/img/alice-profit-dark.png)